-Spicy ground beef, slow cooker, award winning chili!
-Just brown the ground beef, put it in a slow cooker, add some delicious beans, veggies, and spices and cook!
-Simple, easy, delicious!
+Spicy ground beef, Award Winning Chili made in the slow cooker.
+Just brown the ground beef, put it in a slow cooker, add some delicious beans, veggies, and spices and cook.
+Simple, easy, and delicious!

 Award Winning Chili

 Okay, my award winning chili was a fourth place award for a chili contest at my husband’s work, but still, an award is an award, right?
 I believe it was 4th out of 37.
 Do you want to know the secret ingredient in my chili?
 Of course you do!
 V-8 juice!
 I started putting it in my chili years ago simply because although I like some diced tomatoes in chili, I don’t like a lot of them.
 I still wanted the tomato flavor though.
-I also put in a cup of tomato.
+I also put in a cup of tomato juice.
 I’ve liked both V-8 and tomato juice since I was very little and even my daughter who won’t touch anything with tomatoes in it will drink both!
 Okay, I realize that is not like a really major secret ingredient, but I swear it’s what makes this chili different.

 I make my award winning chili recipe at least four times a year, often for big football games like the playoffs or Super Bowl.
 My husband is a Steelers fan, I stopped trying to pay attention to football a while ago, haha!